 Our Charitable Contributions Committee is comprised of employees from various departments throughout the Company working together to determine the best use of our resources to meet the needs of our communities.
 The committee was formed to supplement the Company's other charitable contributions with a focus on contributing to organizations identified and supported by our employees.
-The committee meets monthly to distribute budgeted funds to select charitable organizations supported and nominated by Denbury employees.
+The committee meets monthly to distribute budgeted funds to select charitable organizations supported and nominated by Denbury employees in the areas of education, veterans, health and human service.
 In addition, each of our field offices is allocated a specific charitable contribution budget so that they can give back to local organizations throughout the year.